foundersandcoders/coursebook/src/workshops/css-layout/index.md

 </figure>

 Again, _only_ add Row CSS to the style tag and classes to the HTML.
 Don't add any new HTML elements.

----

-## Mindset

-CSS tends to be tough for beginners because it requires a certain way of thinking.
-It's better to try and give the browser _hints_ about how a layout should work, rather than trying to control exactly where everything goes.
-Rules like `display: absolute` (where you have to manually place an element) should be a last resort.

-The default browser layout (without any CSS) is accessible and responsive.
-When adding CSS to control where things go we should be careful not to break this.
-Always consider how your layout will adapt to changes: e.g. does your grid automatically wrap when the screen gets narrower?

-Generally your styles will be less complex if you create single-purpose components.
-However identifying what these should be requires experience, and so beginners often end up writing tangled, overly-complex CSS that is harder to understand.